-As stated earlier, in this method, VuGen detects the dynamic values based on the pre-defined rules and provides the suggestions for correlation.
+As stated earlier, in this method, VuGen detects the dynamic values based on the pre-defined rules and provides suggestions for correlation.
 It is up to you whether to correlate the suggested value or not.
-On correlating the suggested value, VuGen inserts a correlation function at an appropriate place and replace all the related dynamic values with correlation parameter.
+On correlating the suggested value, VuGen inserts a correlation function at an appropriate place and replaces all the related dynamic values with a correlation parameter.

 Again, if you are in the learning stage then prefer manual correlation rather than autocorrelation.

 c.
 After Replay:

 There are certain dynamic values for which replay is mandatory so that those values can be identified properly and replaced with a correlation parameter by Design Studio.
 It may happen that you need to apply ‘Replay and Scan’ multiple times until all the dynamic values get correlated.
 This is possible only when VuGen finishes at least one iteration completely (i.e. End to End).
 To enable this method you have to first choose the ‘Replay’ option by following the navigation path:

 Record -> Recording Options -> Correlations -> Configuration -> Scan for correlations applying -> Replay

 1. On the completion of the recording, you will get the ‘Recording Report’ in which ‘Design Studio’ option is available.
 Click and open the ‘Design Studio’ window.
 In this window, you will see ‘Replay and Scan’ option.
 Click on this button.

 2. VuGen starts replaying the script and tries to find out some additional dynamic value (if any).

 - On the completion of recording, open ‘Design Studio’.
 It scans the script for rule and record-based correlation.
 If you suspect that there could be some more dynamic values then choose the ‘Replay & Scan’ option for replay-based correlations.
 Repeat the same process until the Design Studio finds a new dynamic value.